derickporter1993/Solentra/README.md

 ## Support

-For questions or issues, please open a GitHub issue or contact the Solentra team.
+For questions or issues, please open a GitHub issue or contact the SolentraCRM team.

 ---

-**Built with ❤️ for Salesforce compliance professionals**
+**Prometheion** - Built with ❤️ by SolentraCRM for Salesforce compliance professionals